nazimboudeffa/nazimboudeffa/README-more.md

 ## HOW TO SUPPORT ME 👇

-If you like what I do and want to donate please click on the links ... **But it's a donation, not an engagement of any kind !**
+If you like what I do and want to donate please click on the links below ... **But it's a donation, not an engagement of any kind !**

 *YOU ARE FREE, I AM FREE, WE LIKE FREE SOFTWARES, in the sense of gratis*